rberenguel/2x4/README.md

 ### Slow Conversion

 - html2canvas is CPU-intensive
+- **ArXiv papers with heavy math**: Papers with lots of inline SVG equations (LaTeX math) can be extremely slow (10-30 seconds per page).
+This is an html2canvas limitation when processing complex SVG structures.
+Consider:
+  - Converting ArXiv papers separately from web articles
+  - Starting the conversion and letting it run in the background
+  - Using the PWA text-only mode (no images) for reading without figures
 - Use "Testing Limits" to export fewer pages initially
 - Open multiple PWA tabs to convert in parallel
 - Consider reducing JPEG quality (70-80% is usually fine)

 ### Images Missing in Articles

-- Some sites block image downloads (CORS)
+- **PWA ArXiv mode:** Cannot load images due to CORS restrictions - use Chrome extension for papers with figures
-- Extension embeds images as data URIs when possible
+- **Extension:** Embeds images as data URIs when possible, bypasses CORS for ArXiv papers
+- Some websites may still block image downloads (CORS)
-- External images may fail to load
+- External images may fail to load on certain sites

 ## Credits